-As a start, we will extend the minimal workflow so that it performs a peptide identification using the Comet search engine.
-Comet is included in the OpenMS installation, so you do not need to download and install it yourself.
+As a start, we will extend the minimal workflow so that it performs a peptide identification using the OMSSA9 search engine.
+Since OpenMS version 1.10, OMSSA is included in the OpenMS installation, so you do not need to download and install it yourself.

 Let's start by replacing the input files in our Input Files node by the three mzML files in Example Data > Labelfree > datasets > lfqxspikeinxdilutionx1-3.mzML.
-This is a reduced toy dataset where each of the three runs contains a constant background of S. pyogenes peptides as well as human spike-in peptides in different concentrations.1
+This is a reduced toy dataset where each of the three runs contains a constant background of S. pyogenes peptides as well as human spike-in peptides in different concentrations.10

-- Instead of FileFilter, we want to perform Comet identification, so we simply replace the FileFilter node with the CometAdapter node Community Nodes > OpenMSThirdParty > Identification, and we are almost done.
-Just make sure you have connected the ZipLoopStart node with the in (top) port of the CometAdapter node. - Comet, like most mass spectrometry identification engines, relies on searching the input spectra against sequence databases.
+- Instead of FileInfo, we want to perform OMSSA identification, so we simply replace the FileInfo node with the OMSSAAdapter node Community Nodes > OpenMS > Identification, and we are almost done.
+Just make sure you have connected the ZipLoopStart node with the in port of the OMSSAAdapter node. - OMSSA, like most mass spectrometry identification engines, relies on searching the input spectra against sequence databases.
 Thus, we need to introduce a search database input.
-As we want to use the same search database for all of our input files, we can just add a single File Importer node to the workflow and connect it directly with the CometAdapter database (middle) port.
+As we want to use the same search database for all of our input files, we can just add a single Input File node to the workflow and connect it directly with the OMSSAAdapter database port.
 KNIME will automatically reuse this Input node each time a new ZipLoop iteration is started.
-In order to specify the database, select Example_DataLabelfreedatabasess_pyo_sf370_potato_human_target_decoy_with_contaminants.fasta - Connect the out port of the CometAdapter to ZipLoopEnd and we have a very basic peptide identification workflow.
+In order to specify the database, select Example_DataLabelfreedatabasess_pyo_sf370_potato_human_target_decoy_with_contaminants.fasta, and we have a very basic peptide identification workflow.